AnderTechClub/stock-market-wizard/README.md

 ## Configuration

-You must generate file called _config.json_ that the Python script uses for certain important information.
-The can be placed anywhere but the easiest place to put it is in the same folder as the Python script (if you would like to place it elsewhere, see section below).
+You must generate a file called _config.json_ that the Python script uses for certain important information.
+It can be placed anywhere - this is called the "config path" of the application.
+The simplest config path you can use is the same folder as the Python script!

 Below is an example config file that is subsequently explained:
 ```